luizpancini/AeroBeams.jl/docs/src/archUnderFollowerPressure.md

 ```

 # Arch under follower pressure
-This example simulates the static response of an arch subjected to a normal (follower) pressure.
+This example simulates the static response of a clamped arch subjected to a normal (follower) pressure.
 It illustrates how to set up a steady structural problem for an initially curved beam subjected to follower distributed loads.
 The problem was defined by: ARGYRIS & SYMEONIDIS.
 "Nonlinear finite element analysis of elastic systems under nonconservative loading-natural formulation.
 Part I. Quasistatic problems" (1981)

 Let's begin by loading the necessary packages.